 - Addressing Hardware Issues: In rare instances, Recovery mode can also help fix hardware problems with your iPhone, such as a non-functioning Home button or a faulty battery.

 In summary, Recovery mode is an invaluable feature for troubleshooting and resolving issues with your iPhone.
 If you run into any problems with your device, consider trying Recovery mode before seeking professional help or resorting to more extreme measures like replacing the device.

 Steps to Exit Recovery Mode on iPhone 11, 11 Pro, and 11 Pro Max

 There are two ways to turn off recovery mode on the iPhone that we’ve mentioned below.

 - First, disconnect the iPhone from the PC.

-- Next, press and release the Volume Up button then press and release the Volume Down button as well.
+- Next, press and release the Volume Up button and press and release the Volume Down button.

 - Finally, press and hold the Power/Side button until the Apple logo turns on.

 - Wait for the normal boot into the system.

 - Connect your iPhone to the Mac via the lightning cable.